TriumphLLC/Blend4Web/deploy/doc/en/_sources/workflow.txt

 It should be noted that not every project may require all of these stages.
 More simple scene might not feature any animations or even any materials aside from the default ones.

-The order of the stages is also not strict and can be interchaged to a certain degree (for example, you won't probably animate an object before creating it, but you can create a material for it beforehand).
+The order of the stages is also not strict and can be interchanged to a certain degree (for example, you won't probably animate an object before creating it, but you can create a material for it beforehand).

 Besides the usual stages such as modeling, texturing, animation etc a scene should be prepared for working in the engine.